Micrified/libdsm/README.md

 1. x86-64 only.
 Do not run on any other architecture.
 2. Linux only (oldest supported version unknown).
 Will check.
 3. Intel XED disassembler library must be installed.
+4. Hardware sharing memory space must have the same memory model.

 ### Installation

-A makefile is provided to facilitate installation.
-The following instructions will be of interest:
+A makefile facilitates installation.
+The following instructions are of interest:

-* `make all`: Compiles the local client.
-Generates the static library: "libdsm.a"
+* `make all`: Compiles and generates static library: "libdsm.a"
-* `make install`: Installs static library in: `/usr/local/lib` and headers in `/usr/local/include/dsm`.
+* `make install`: Installs `libdsm.a` in `/usr/local/lib` and headers in `/usr/local/include/dsm`.
-* `make server`: Compiles session-server.
-See Usage for how you use this.
+    Also installs `dsm_arbiter`, `dsm_server`, and `dsm_daemon` in `/usr/local/bin`.

 ### Usage

-**Note: If things don't seem to work anymore, execute**: `make clean`!

-(Or alternatively, delete `/dev/shm/dsm_file` and `/dev/shm/sem.dsm_start`)

 All programs must be compiled with the following linked libraries (in order):